OnlyJ22/StudyToWGU/CS 109/Ch4.md

 * Indexing starts at **0**.
 * Elements can be **assigned manually** or **looped through** for automation.
 * This lesson focused on **creating**, **filling**, and **verifying** a `double[]` array of salary values.
-Absolutely — here is your **Matrices** lesson, formatted exactly to your specifications:

----

 ### Section 10: Matrices